jborgman/syllabus/README.md

 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository by the due time (generally the start of the following class)
 1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let me know it's been updated.

 Feedback will be given in the pull request, so please respond with your thoughts and questions!
-You are welcome to open the pull request as the work is still in-progress if you are stuck and want to ask a question – just mention `@ukaratay` with the question to make sure I know to look at it sooner.
+You are welcome to open the pull request as the work is still in-progress if you are stuck and want to ask a question – just mention `@ukaratay` with the question.

 ### Requirements

 These apply to real life, as well.

-* Must apply "good programming style" learned in class
+* Must apply "good programming style"
     * See [Rules to Wire By](http://www.ni.com/white-paper/5560/en/)
     * Optimize for readability
     * Documentation